Summary:

 I’d appreciate it if you could look over the recorded documents related to the senior lien associated with the deed of trust.

-This fact is important because, in many cases, the original borrower may have been parents, possible deceased members, siblings, co-trustees of a family trust, ex-spouses, or other miscellaneous parties.
+This fact is important because, in many cases, the original Borrower may have been parents, possibly deceased members, siblings, co-trustees of a family trust, ex-spouses, or other miscellaneous parties.
 Some earlier property purchases were taken subject to a lien that prior owners obtained in the past.
-Completing a property sale subject to means that the purchaser/borrower intentionally failed to notify the first lien holder of the transfer.
+Completing a property sale subject to means that the purchaser/Borrower intentionally failed to notify the first lien holder of the transfer.
 Was the sale transfer kept a secret, deliberately, to get a lower interest rate?
 Therefore, the loan documents still show the obligor as the prior owner on the note and deed of trust.

 Does the person requesting the loan have the sole authority to borrow and encumber the property with a new lien?
 Are there other parties of interest who may object to the recording of a lien on the property?
-An example would be an estranged ex-husband or ex-wife.
+An example would be an estranged ex-spouse, such as an ex-husband or ex-wife.

-Are there multiple borrower parties that a lender must include in the application, processing, underwriting, and closing process?
-A lender's frustration will occur when the discovery that the borrower has intentionally excluded an undisclosed hostile party.
-I promise an unknown borrower party won't fool the title company.
+Are there multiple Borrower parties that a lender must include in the application, processing, underwriting, and closing process?
+A lender’s frustration will occur when it is discovered that the Borrower has intentionally excluded an undisclosed hostile party.
+I promise that an unknown Borrower won’t fool the title company.
 When the title insurer underwrites its coverage, it will ensure that the correct parties have signed the documents.
 Verifying the proper parties is part of their insurance underwriter and approval process.

 Are you submitting the loan to a lender?

 No amount of advertising will enable lenders to reach all borrowers.
-Most borrowers develop relationships with one or more loan agents in their search for loans.
-The loan agents gather information about borrowers and properties and interact with prospective lenders or other agents who represent the lenders.
+Most borrowers develop relationships with one or more loan agents during their search for loans.
+Oan agents gather information about borrowers and properties, and interact with prospective lenders or other agents who represent them.
 Because they have direct contact with the borrowers, they are the primary source of loans.

-Loan agents vary greatly in experience, professionalism, and the effort they are willing to put into a transaction.
+Loan agents vary significantly in experience, professionalism, and the effort they are willing to invest in a transaction.

 Develop an executive summary to include the following: